 I'M NOT CATHOLIC, HOW DO I KNOW WHEN TO SIT, STAND, AND KNEEL?

 There’s no need to be self-conscious about the postures and responses used during worship.
-Most visitors just follow the lead of the our parishioners.
-However, we do have worship aids located in each pew that provide you with the order of the mass, the postures, and the words to each prayer.
+Most visitors just follow the lead of our parishioners.
+However, we do have worship aids located at each entrance to church or in each pew during the Christmas and Easter seasons that provide you with the order of the mass, the postures, and the words to each prayer.
 If you don't see a worship aid in your pew, ask an usher, and they will be happy to bring you one.

 I'M NOT CATHOLIC, IS IT OKAY FOR ME TO PARTICIPATE IN COMMUNION?